DataShades/ckanext-files/README.md

 ```

 Both create and update schemas are updated in the same way.
 We add a new
 validator to format field, to correctly identify file format.
-And wi add a
+And there is a
-number of validators to `url`:
+number of new validators for `url`:

 * `files_verify_url_type_and_value`: skip validation if we are not working with
   resource that contains file.